Boston Wedding Photographer - What to collect for your photographer the morning of your wedding day

 Preparation and planning are truly the key to getting beautifully styled flat-lays.
 A those little details from your invitation suite to your shoes help tell the story of your wedding and as your photographer, it’s a top priority of mine to document them all.

-I approach flat-lays like any other situation — with intention and simplicity in mind.
+I approach flat-lays like any other situation — with intention and simplicity.
 I bring styling boards and items like ring boxes, silk ribbon, and vintage stamps with me to every wedding.
 I start by compiling larger groups, then I slowly take away items until I end up with individual silhouettes.
+I do this 1-3 times until all your special items have been photographed.
 It’s best for one person to have the majority of these items (usually the bride), so I don’t have to run back and fourth.

 You can use the list below as a good starting point/check list for what to collect for your wedding photographer!

 The rings.
 It’s always such a bummer when couples forget to collect all 3 rings before hand.
 When this happens, I can’t promise I’ll be able to get a photograph with all 3 together, so please make sure you do this!

 Bridal Accessories.
 Dress (duh), bridal dress hanger, veil, shoes, earrings, bracelets, hair clips, sunglasses/glasses, perfume, hat, any type of clutch/bag, etc.

 Groom Accessories.
 Shoes, bow tie or tie, tie clip, watch, sunglasses/glasses, socks, flask, cufflinks, etc.

 Stationary.
 Save the dates, your full invitation suite (including an addressed envelope), day-of info, vow books, program stationary, etc. Ask your stationary designer to give you an extra invitation suite just to photograph.
 Make sure to keep your stationary as flat as possible.